ichmarah/dushi/README.md

 # dushi
 Dushi.
-A word in the languages Papiamento and Papiamentu
+A word in the languages Papiamento (Aruba) and Papiamentu (Curaçao)